Flecktarn: Modern patterns

 Designed by the German company Marquardt & Schulz, several patterns were developed and tested by the German military.
 The pattern named "Flecktarn B" was chosen as the final pattern for use.
-The word flecktarn is a composite formed from the German words Fleck (spot, blot(ch), mark or mottle) and Tarnung (camouflage).
+The word flecktarn is a composite formed from the German words Fleck (spot, blot(ch), mark or mottle) and Tarnung (camouflage.)
 The Bundeswehr kept its green combat dress throughout the 1980s, however, while trials were conducted.
 Flecktarn was only widely introduced in 1990 in a newly reunited Germany.

-The Dutch government considered Flecktarn, but it was dropped due to financial and political reasons.
+In 1985 the Dutch government tested Flecktarn B with soldiers of its 13th Armored Brigade in Oirschot.
+Locally named "Stippel", the pattern met with media opposition for its perceived similarity to Waffen-SS "peas" and "oak leaves" camouflage.
+Among other criticisms, there were complaints from some users about double vision when looking at the “dot pattern” for a long time.
+The Dutch government scrapped the plan completely in 1987.

-In Germany, the Flecktarn camouflage pattern is used by all Bundeswehr service branches, the Heer (army), the Luftwaffe (air force), some Marine (navy) units and even the Sanitätsdienst (medical service).
-Its official name is 5 Farben-Tarndruck der Bundeswehr (5-color camouflage print of the Bundeswehr).
-This temperate Flecktarn 5-color scheme consists of 15% light green, 20% light olive, 35% dark green, 20% brown and 10% black.
-The Dutch military tested the pattern and rejected it, allegedly because it was "too aggressive".
-Flecktarn was seen as controversial because of its resemblance to the Waffen-SS "peas" and "oak leaves" patterns, which also used dots in various colors.
+In Germany, the Flecktarn camouflage pattern is used by all Bundeswehr service branches, the Heer (army), the Luftwaffe (air force), some Marine (navy) units and even the Sanitätsdienst (medical service.)
+Its official name is 5 Farben-Tarndruck der Bundeswehr (five-color camouflage print of the Bundeswehr.)
+This temperate Flecktarn five-color scheme consists of 15% light green, 20% light olive, 35% dark green, 20% brown and 10% black.

 Evolution

 Manufacturing contractors for the Bundeswehr are bound by the requirements and specifications laid out by the Bundesamt für Ausrüstung, Informationstechnik und Nutzung der Bundeswehr - BAAINBw (Federal Office of Bundeswehr Equipment, Information Technology and In-Service Support of the German Armed Forces.)
 The specific document that contractors must comply with is the Technische Lieferbedingungen - TL (Technical Delivery Conditions.)

 Within the TL are material performance sheets for all products conforming to civilian, ISO, and military specifications, as applicable.
 The TL requirements for flecktarn have undergone changes over the years and the pattern is now in its fifth iteration.
 The most observable changes have been to the colors, most notably from about 2005 whereupon the color screens became more separated making the pattern overall brighter.
-Visually the green and grey screens of post-2005 flecktarn are lighter with greater separation and the brown screen has become more of a "rust" color, whereas the former green and grey screens were darker and closer in hue and the brown screen was more of a reddish-brown.
+Visually the green and grey screens of post-2005 flecktarn are lighter with greater separation and the brown screen has become more of a rust-like color, whereas the former green and grey screens were darker and closer in hue and the brown screen was more of a reddish-brown.
 In the modern colors the black screen now presents in sharp contrast to the rest of the colors.